 Why do we need rain gardens?

-Create a shallow depression where rain water will collect and fill it with plants local to Michigan.
+A rain garden is a simple concept — create a shallow depression where rain water will collect and fill it with plants local to Michigan.
+But it takes careful planning and some plant knowledge to make a rain garden that is both functional and beautiful.
 The rain garden guide below will walk you through designing and planting your garden.
-Want extra help designing and planting a rain garden?
-Check out our newest program at Kalamazoo River Watershed Council — our Master *Rain* Gardener class.

-Download the Rain Garden Guide (PDF) from the Kalamazoo County Drain Commissioner.
+Rain Garden Guide & Sample Designs for Kalamazoo Co (PDF) from the Kalamazoo County Drain Commissioner

-Get involved with the KWRC outside your yard by attending one of our many events!
+Get involved with the KWRC in other ways that help water quality by attending one of our events!